 FREE COLLEGES FOR NATIVE AMERICANS

 There are many different options available when it comes to free colleges for Native Americans.
-The American Indian Services organization has the ability to provide scholarships for university and college tuition assistance for Native American students attending tribal colleges.
-Visit our student page to review our requirements and fill out a scholarship application today
+The American Indian Services organization has the ability to provide scholarships for university and college tuition assistance for Native American students attending these colleges to help them afford their additional fees beyond tuition.
+Visit our student page to review our requirements and fill out a scholarship application today.
+For a list of free or reduced tuition colleges for Native Americans click the tribal colleges button below.

 Native American or Alaska Native Americans represent 177 nations, tribes, and villages.
 One of the best ways to ensure the longevity of these amazing people is to provide them with every possible opportunity to receive the proper education through highly discounted or even free colleges for Native Americans.
 Offering Native American tuition assistance is one way that we are doing our part.